-1.1 The Broads Authority originally published a mooring strategy in 2006 at which time the Authority provided 5,969m of moorings.
+- 1.1 The Broads Authority originally published a mooring strategy in 2006 at which time the Authority provided 5,969m of moorings.
 The need for a strategy to guide the provision of Broads Authority free 24-hour moorings was identified as a priority in the best value review of navigation and supported through the public consultation for the Broads Plan 2004.
-The original strategy was developed with the guidance of a steering group formed of Broads Authority members and wider consultation was undertaken with a formal consultation group which included representatives from the Authority's partners and stakeholders.

-- 1.2 The 2006 strategy was reviewed in 2009 and in 2013 the Authority adopted an Integrated Access Strategy (IAS) for the Broads which sought to make improvements to the connectivity and use of access facilities on both land and water.
+The original strategy was developed with the guidance of a steering group formed of Broads Authority members and wider consultation was undertaken with a formal consultation group which included representatives from the Authority's partners and stakeholders. - 1.2 The 2006 strategy was reviewed in 2009 and in 2013 the Authority adopted an Integrated Access Strategy (IAS) for the Broads which sought to make improvements to the connectivity and use of access facilities on both land and water.
 The overarching objective of the mooring strategy: "to maintain as a minimum the present number of moorings available for visitor use" and the other principles of the mooring strategy were carried forward into the IAS.
 Appendix 1 sets out these principles. - 1.3 The adoption of the Mooring Strategy in 2006 and the IAS in 2013 has resulted in a significant increase in the length of moorings the Authority provides.
 Currently the Authority provides 7,535m of visitor and demasting moorings over 63 sites.
-They are listed in a table in Appendix 2 - 1.4 The consequence of this is that the Authority's asset management liabilities have also increased considerably.
+They are listed in a table in Appendix 2. - 1.4 The consequence of this is that the Authority's asset management liabilities have also increased considerably.
 In response to this fact the Authority produced an asset management strategy in January 2014 for the future management and maintenance of all its assets. - 1.5 Since then the Authority has reviewed the Asset Management Strategy and also reviewed the level of mooring provision that it is appropriate for the Authority to continue to provide.
 This review was informed by a member workshop which concluded that, if possible, the Authority should continue to maintain a policy of no net reduction in mooring length although a number of sites were identified by the workshop as not being a high priority to maintain or repile.
 Two of these sites were Thorpe River Green and a section of the Hoveton Viaduct moorings.
-The Authority has given notice in respect of Thorpe River Green (January 2017), and agreed Heads of Terms for the lease at Hoveton Viaduct (March 2017). - 1.6 It should be noted that while there was some appetite for trying to increase the number of free moorings provided by the Authority the mooring workshop recommended that the Authority should not seek to take on new mooring sites if the acquisition of those sites would result in an increase in its piling responsibilities.
+The Authority has given notice in respect of Thorpe River Green (January 2017), and agreed Heads of Terms for the lease at Hoveton Viaduct (March 2017).

+- 1.6 It should be noted that while there was some appetite for trying to increase the number of free moorings provided by the Authority the mooring workshop recommended that the Authority should not seek to take on new mooring sites if the acquisition of those sites would result in an increase in its piling responsibilities.
 However, members did consider that the Authority should consider acquiring sites if there was no piling liability connected to them.
 Subsequently the Navigation Committee was consulted on an action plan for the maintenance of the Authority's mooring assets and the action plan was adopted by the Broads Authority at its meeting on the 21 November 2014.
-Additionally an annual budget of £150,000 was allocated to the mooring budget to cover the costs of maintaining the Authority's piled assets into the future.
-Any unspent funds at the end of year would be transferred to the earmarked reserve to help fund future purchases.
-To date there has not been any transfers. - 1.7 In October 2015 the Navigation Committee also considered a report on demasting mooring provision and identified that the high priority sites for demasting mooring provision were at St Olave's Bridge, Ludham Bridge and Acle Bridge.
+Additionally an annual budget of £150,000 was allocated to cover the costs of maintaining the Authority's piled assets into the future. - 1.7 In October 2015 the Navigation Committee also considered a report on demasting mooring provision and identified that the high priority sites for demasting mooring provision were at St Olave's Bridge, Ludham Bridge and Acle Bridge.
 However the Committee did not recommend that budget should be allocated to provide facilities at these sites.